ShizukaDonaghue/melting-snowman/README.md

 ## Credits
-* Placeholder for displaying correctly guesssed letters
+* Code to display correctly guessed letters is from [Kite](https://www.youtube.com/watch?v=m4nEnsavl6w)
+* Code to clear the terminal is from [GeeksforGeeks](https://www.geeksforgeeks.org/clear-screen-python/).

 ## Acknowledgements